gimox/json-routing/README.md

 I'm searching for time a simple nodejs routing with:

  -  simple configuration,
- -  good performance,
+ -  super performance,
+ -  simple code
- -  MVC organization
+ -  MVC organization,
+ -  manage only routing, no other auto magic api creation
+ -  customizable
+ -  less possible dependency, it has only underscore

 this is json-routes.